Skip to main content

 The run field can be a single action or a list of actions.
 An action is an Aladino expression to be executed.

-We can also use the if ... then ... else conditional actions to specify a list of actions to run depending on the evaluation of the if field.
+• the if ... then ... else conditional actions to specify a list of actions to run depending on the evaluation of the if field.

 Single action